sourcery-ai-experiments/graphene-django-extras/README.md

 #### v0.0.1-beta.4:
     1. First commit.

-# To build the image
+## To build the base Image
-- put the required package under the RUN section in your image and run the following command:
+- Put the required package under the RUN section in your image and run the following command:
-- docker build -t <image_name> -f <filenmae> .
+- docker build -t <image_name> -f <file_name> .
-- here , image_name is name of your image you give and filename is name of your file of image.
+- here  image_name is name of your new image you give and file_name is name of your file in which the image is written.
+- this image will be your base image and further it will be use in Dockerfile if present and in jenkinsfile.